tfukui95/tor-experiment/README.md

 The Tor network is constantly changing, and there needs to be some kind of mechanism so that the DAs in the Tor network are constantly aware of these changes that occur.
 This is where keys come into play.
+A key is a form of authentication which provides a means to encrypt as well as to decrypt information.
+Keys allow safe communication of data, by making sure that information being sent is only decrypted by the people that it was intended for.
 A DA has three kinds of keys: an authority identity key, an authority signing key, and an authority certificate.
 In order to keep information about the DA up to date, it must sign directory information about itself periodically.
 This is done by the authority signing key.